len3158/distributed-lru-cache/README.md

 ## Features
 Geo-Distributed Caching: Cache data is replicated across multiple geographic locations to ensure fast access times and high availability.
-LRU Eviction: Utilizes a Least Recently Used (LRU) policy for cache eviction, ensuring the most frequently accessed data is always available.
+LRU Eviction: Utilizes the Least Recently Used (LRU) policy for cache eviction, ensuring the most frequently accessed data is always available.
 Time Expiration: Cache entries have a configurable time-to-live (TTL), after which they are automatically invalidated.
-Resilience to Network Failures: Designed with robust error handling to gracefully handle network interruptions and maintain data consistency.
+Resilience to Network Failures: Designed with error handling to gracefully handle network interruptions and maintain data consistency.
 Flexible Schema: Supports caching of diverse data types with a flexible schema.
 Real-Time Replication: Ensures near real-time replication of data across all geographical locations to maintain consistency.